-In 1973 two doctors and their wives (Dr Basil and Enid Levy; Dr Cyril and Pat Taylor) were becoming increasingly concerned over the injuries sustained by women at the hands of their partners.
+The history of Centre 56 began in 1973 when two doctors and their wives (Dr Basil and Enid Levy; Dr Cyril and Pat Taylor) were becoming increasingly concerned about the injuries sustained by women at the hands of their partners.

 The Refuge was originally intended for just a few families, but by word of mouth more and more families arrived on the doorstep and nobody was ever turned away.